-Nash," which will be disposed of at \$2 per gallon if application be made immediately at the Planter's Hotel.
+TASH BRANDY A few kegs of genuine "Old Nash." which will be disposed of at \$2 per gallon if application be made immediately at the Planter's Hotel.

-50 BOLLARS REWARD!---Look out for the Ras-cal!- The subscriber will pay the above reward for the apprehension and delivery to him, or for the confinement in the Raleigh jail, of a negro boy named HENRY BAILEY.
-Said boy was once free, but was sold for jail BAILEY.
-Said boy was once free, but was sold for jail fees, in January, 1860, having been convicted of house-breaking, and was bought by the undersigned.
+50 BOLLARS REWARD! --- Look out for the Rasthe apprehension and delivery to him, or for the confinement in the Raleigh jail, of a negro boy named HENRY BAILEY.
+Said boy was once free, but was sold for jail fees, in January, 1860, having been convicted of housebreaking, and was bought by the undersigned.
 He run away in May last, and is supposed to be lurking about Charlotte, N. C., where his mother and sisters reside.
 He is about five feet nine or ten inches high, is spare built, of light complexion and pox marked in the face.
-He has free papers, is a great liar, and is no doubt trying to pass for a free negro.
+He has free papers, is a great liar, and is no doubt trying to pass for a for all the North-Carolina Military Companies, at 33 per cent, less than they can be purchased elsewhere.

+free negro.
 Conwayboro', S. C., Jan.
 5, 1861.
 Charlotte Democrat copy until forbid, and forward account to above address.

-TERMS FOR ADVERTISING.
+TERMS FOR ADVERTISING